preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

         The **`prompt` dialog box** is used to take input from the user.
 It contains a textbox and has a button for accepting the input entered by the user.
 - The **`history` object** is a property of the `window` object that contains the URLs visited by the user.
 It has three main methods: `back()`, `forward()` and `go()`.
 - The `navigator` object is a property of the `window` object that contains information about the browser.
-It has various propeties such as `appCodeName`, `cookieEnabled`, `geolocation`, `userAgent` etc.
+It has various properties such as `appCodeName`, `cookieEnabled`, `geolocation`, `userAgent` etc.
 - The `location` object is a property of the `window` object that contains information about the current URL.
 It has various properties such as `port`, `host`, `hostname`, etc. that help us identify the location of a particular URL.

     The primary difference between the `host` and `hostname` properties of the `location` object lies in whether they include the port number: